 Tennis Racquet Terms Everyone Should Know

 - Head Size: The head size refers to the part of the racquet that holds the strings together.
-Head sizes range from as little as 90 square inches, for advanced racquets, up to 115 square inches for beginners.
+Most modern racquets have a head size of 95 to 120 square inches.

-- Weight: The weight refers to the weight of the racquet.
-This is often measured without strings in the racquet but is sometimes measured with strings.
+- Weight: The weight refers to the weight of the entire racquet, sometimes measured with strings, sometimes without.
 One of the most popular tennis racquet sellers, Tennis Warehouse, measures the strung weight of each racquet.
 When comparing, make sure you are consistent.
+Most racquets fall between 9.5 and 12.5 ounces strung.

 Other Terms for Higher Level Players

 Below are other terms you may see, but most players can ignore.
-These terms are used by highly-advanced players who need to get every detail right.
+These terms are used by more advanced players who need to get every detail right.

-- Balance: The balance of a racquet refers to how the weight is distributed through the racquet.
-Some racquets are “head light” meaning there is more weight in the handle.
-This makes it easier to swing and handle.
+- Balance: The balance of a racquet refers to how the weight is distributed throughout the racquet.
+Some racquets are “head light” meaning there is more weight in the handle, increasing maneuverability.
 Head heavy racquets have added stability and power but are more difficult to swing.

 - Swingweight: This term refers to the ease with which a player can swing the racquet.
-It is measured on a scale from 0 to 600.
+Most racquets have a swingweight between 305 and 335 (strung).
 A higher swingweight means the racquet is more difficult to swing.
 Typically head heavy racquets have a higher swingweight.

 - Stiffness (or flex): The stiffness of a racquet refers to how flexible it is.
-This is on a scale from 0 to 100 with 100 being the stiffest.
+Most racquets will fall between 55 and 75, with high numbers equating to stiffer racquets.
 A stiffer racquet will have increased power and stability but less comfort and feel.
 Players with elbow tendonitis should consider a less stiff racquet.

 - Beam Width: The beam width refers to the racquet frame’s width when looking at it from a profile view.
 This is usually measured in millimeters.
 A racquet with a wider beam will typically have increased power while smaller beams will offer better control and feel.